 • Annual income

-All patients are encouraged to apply, even if you have health insurance, including Medicaid.
-Medicaid does not pay for all services.
+All patients are encouraged to apply, even if you have health insurance, including Medicare and Medicaid.
+Medicare/ Medicaid does not pay for all services.
 If you have insurance and are eligible for the sliding scale fee discount, your discount will apply to charges that your insurance does not pay.
 If you do not have insurance and are eligible for the sliding scale fee discount, your discount will apply to all the costs of care you receive at IFHS.

 Why does Iliuliuk Family and Health Services (IFHS) need to know your household income?

-Our Sliding Scale Fee Discount Program budget comes from grants awarded to Community Health Clinic.
+Our Sliding Scale Fee Discount Program budget comes from grants awarded to Community Health Centers.
 Your household income information is necessary to prove the financial need in the community we serve.
-These grant money allow us to provide a higher level of quality care and more services for our community.
+This grant funding allows us to provide a higher level of quality care and more services for our community.
 In order to keep these grants, we are required to provide income information to prove that we are providing quality services to our patients with financial need.
 The sliding scale fee discount applies to all services provided directly by IFHS, including prescription medications from IFHS’ dispensary.

 ALL INFORMATION IS CONFIDENTIAL